13 May, 2026

 • Resolving several issues simultaneously

-These benefits provide a strong background for organizations to move towards automotive workflows rather than investing in a single tool.
+These benefits provide a strong background for organizations to move towards automated workflows rather than investing in a single tool.

 Statistics: Benefits of AI in Healthcare